Violence is a public health crisis.

 • Violence is a cycle (most perpetrators are also victims)

-• Violence is a disease: how trauma impacts the brain
+• How trauma impacts the brain

 • The correlation between PTSD and the streets